flancia-coop/doc.anagora.org/flancia-meet.md

       - [[burning crypto]]
           - you send crypto to an irretrievable address
       - you can [[burn]] or [[stake]] crypto to add or support a proposal
+  - it would be cool if people supporting

 ## #push [[flancia-meet-2022-02-05]]